- What is the Pharos Print Center?

 - Links - Enables you to add links to web pages on the Print Center page to provide users with useful links, such as custom end-user documentation.

-Note: This tab is available from Blueprint 5.2 SP5.
+- The System Monitor tab is available from Blueprint 5.3 only.

 - View the health status of the Analyst and all Collectors in the organization